ourresearch/openalex-docs/the-data/sources/README.md

 ### apc\_usd

-_Integer:_ The source's article processing charge in US Dollars, if available from [DOAJ](https://doaj.org/).
+The source's article processing charge in US Dollars

 The `apc_usd` value is calculated by taking the APC price (see [`apc_prices`](source-object.md#apc\_prices)) with a currency of USD if it is available.
 If it's not available, we convert the first available value from `apc_prices` into USD, using recent exchange rates.